drtirnadeb/drtirnadeb.github.io/aboutme.md

 <img src="/assets/IMG_3833.JPG" alt="Profile Image" class="profile-image">

+### Welcome to My Digital Abode!

-Welcome to my digital abode!
-Once upon a time, I was born on a rainy Saturday evening in Kolkata, one of India's vibrant metropolitan cities.
-My family named me ‘Tirna’, in Sanskrit which means ‘to succeed’.
-Anyway, without understanding the deeper meaning of the name, I started my journey.
-I grew up in the suburban area around Kolkata, in close connection with my family, the clear dark sky full of stars, the evergreen trees and physics and mathematics.
+Once upon a time, I was born on a rainy Saturday evening in Kolkata, one of India’s vibrant metropolitan cities.
+My family named me ‘Tirna’, meaning “to succeed” in Sanskrit.
+Without fully realizing its meaning, I embarked on my journey, growing up in the suburban areas around Kolkata—surrounded by my family, clear dark skies full of stars, evergreen trees, and a passion for physics and mathematics.

-I was a good student since my childhood, which helped me to get admission to one of the premier institutes in India for science, Presidency university.
-In the cacophony of the city life, finally I found an abode of peace in astronomy.
-Thanks to the universe, for quenching the scientific and artistic desire of a tiny human-being like me.

-After a long way through Bachelors and Masters studies and research at the Presidency University in Kolkata, NCRA-TIFR and IUCAA in Pune, I arrived at the Kapteyn Institute in the Netherlands for pursuing PhD in Astronomy.
-Through several ups and downs, my PhD journey ‘succeed’ed and propelled me to another scientific adventure in South Africa.

-I obtained an independent fellowship in South Africa to conduct postdoctoral research after my PhD.
-After working there for a year and half, I was awarded the prestigious "Rubicon Fellowship" by the Dutch Research Council to conduct independent research at the Center for Astrophysics at Harvard University.
-Currently I am conducting research as the principal investigator (PI) of a project that I designed myself.
-I am working towards broadening my horizon in Astronomy and Data Science.
+I pursued my education at Presidency University, India, where I found my calling in astronomy, a field that quenched both my scientific curiosity and artistic sensibilities.
+My journey took me across multiple institutions—from NCRA-TIFR and IUCAA in Pune to Kapteyn Institute, Netherlands, where I completed my PhD in Astronomy.
+After a successful PhD, I ventured into independent research in South Africa, and later, at the Center for Astrophysics at Harvard University, funded by the prestigious Rubicon Fellowship.

+### From Astronomy to Data Science & Quantitative Research

+Throughout my research career, I worked extensively with large-scale astronomical datasets, advanced statistical modeling, and computational techniques—skills that seamlessly translate into data science, machine learning, and quantitative research.
+From analyzing terabytes of observational data to developing predictive models, I’ve honed expertise in Python, R, SQL, statistical modeling, Bayesian inference, time series analysis, and AI-driven insights.

+Currently, as the Principal Investigator of my research project, I independently design methodologies, work with high-dimensional data, and build analytical frameworks to answer complex questions.
+Beyond academia, I am eager to apply my analytical thinking, problem-solving skills, and programming expertise to data-driven industries, including finance, tech, and AI research.

+### Beyond Science

-After living in four different continents across the world and experiencing diverse geographical and cultural diversities, I consider myself a global citizen.
-Beyond the equations and data, my heart beats for painting, singing, weaving short stories, crafting vlogs, and the rhythmic dance of poetry.
+After living across four continents, I consider myself a global citizen.
+Beyond equations and data, my heart beats for painting, singing, weaving short stories, crafting vlogs, and the rhythmic dance of poetry.

-For those curious about my journey and research, you can find my CV here.
-Feel free to drop me a line if you'd like to share something or connect.
+📄 Want to know more?
+Check out my Resume, explore my GitHub, or connect with me!

-Thank you for stepping into my digital world in which I am not so active yet. :) I look forward to weaving more chapters into my scientific and creative narrative.
+Thank you for stepping into my digital world—I look forward to weaving more chapters into my scientific and creative narrative.

 <a href="/assets/Tirna_s_CV_Jansky.pdf" class="download-button" target="_blank">Open CV</a>